T.rex gets Christmas jumper at Natural History Museum in London

 A giant Christmas jumper has been created for a Tyrannosaurus Rex at London's Natural History Museum.

-The animatronic T.rex is sporting the festive knit which has been made by a family-run firm in Leicester.
+The animatronic T.rex is sporting the festive knit, which has been made by a family-run firm in Leicester.

 British Christmas Jumpers has previously produced sweaters for Ed Sheeran and the Houses of Parliament.